 Although, this didn’t last too long as they gradually reclaimed land from the river as the town expanded.

 The temple was eventually built on this reclaimed land in the 3rd century AD – again, nobody knows exactly who built it, but it was likely a talented group of tradesmen during the height of Mithraism.

 When the Romans left England, Londinium moved location towards modern-day Covent Garden and the temple was forgotten, buried under the growing city until it was rediscovered in 1954.

 The site was excavated by W.F Grimes, who was the director of the Museum of London, along with Audrey Willams.
 They had initially hoped that the temple was an early Christian Church, but soon realised that they had stumbled across a Roman treasure underneath the streets of London.

 Why is the Temple of Mithras so Well Preserved?

 In short, the waterlogged nature of the lost Walbrook river provided the perfect conditions for preserving many of the artefacts displayed in the Mithraeum, as well as the temple itself.

-The effect of the secretive nature of the Mysteries of Mithras religion is that reconstructing the temple was a process of systematic guesswork based on archaeological sites.
+Due to the secretive nature of the Mysteries of Mithras religion, when a team began working to reconstruct the temple, it was a long process of systematic guesswork based on other archaeological sites.